DevExpress-Examples/winforms-grid-customize-find-panel/Readme.md

 # WinForms Data Grid - Customize the layout of the Find Panel

-This example demonstrates how to create a custom Find Panel (`FindControl` descendant) and use it within the `GridView`.
+This example demonstrates how to create a custom Find Panel (the `FindControl` descendant) and use it within the `GridView`.

 > **Important**
 >